sygmaprotocol/sygma-sdk/examples/substrate-asset-transfer/README.md

-## Sygma SDK ERC20 Example
+## Sygma SDK Substrate Asset Transfer Example

 This is an example script that demonstrates the functionality of the SDK using the Sygma ecosystem.
-The script showcases an ERC20 token transfer between two networks using the Sygma SDK.
+The script showcases a Substrate Asset transfer between Substrate and EVM using the Sygma SDK.

 ## Prerequisites